-The office of student life is committed to supporting all students at Barton Community College in an effort to create a sense of welcome, belonging and providing experiences that will add to enjoyment of life, stimulate personal growth, social development and diversity.
-As students get involved with student life on campus, they develop a connection between other students, staff, faculty and community.
-With their involvement students will connect with campus individuals that students may call "Safe Places" to voice their concerns and talk about experiences.
+The Office of Student Life is committed to supporting all students at Barton Community College in an effort to create a sense of welcome and belonging.
+This is done by providing experiences that will add to enjoyment of life, stimulate personal growth, social development and diversity.